 Even if you optimized for speed, security, and stability recently it’s probably a good idea to check it again.
 We’re sure you are wondering why.
 After all, how much could have possibly changed in a few short months.
 The answer: plenty.
 It’s not that the codebase of your website has become unruly or inefficient but rather that the environment in which it operates may have changed or evolved.

 That is to say that new threat vectors and methods of hacking have come to light.
 New changes in infrastructure like serverless or cloud computing could be at work behind the scenes.
 Traffic may be coming from new sources where elements that used to load quickly now lag behind.
 A regular audit around the speed, security, and stability of your website isn’t just a good idea, it’s essential in a digital landscape with more and more sites, applications, and news feeds vying for a finite amount of visitor attention.
-We invite you to use our free online tool to run an automated inspection on your website to get more insight into all of these points.

 A Site Audit for Future Success